obonaventure/cnp3/book/transport/transport.rst

        This pseudo-header allows the receiver to detect errors that affect the IP source or destination addresses that are placed in the IP layer below.
 This is a violation of the layer principle that dates from the time when UDP and IP were elements of a single protocol.
 It should be noted that if the checksum algorithm computes value '0x0000', then value '0xffff' is transmitted.
 A UDP segment whose checksum is set to '0x0000' is a segment for which the transmitter did not compute a checksum upon transmission.
 Some NFS_ servers chose to disable UDP checksums for performance reasons, but this caused `problems <http://lynnesblog.telemuse.net/192>`_ that were difficult to diagnose.
 In practice, there are rarely good reasons to disable UDP checksums.

 Several types of applications rely on UDP.
 As a rule of thumb, UDP is used for applications where delay must be minimised or losses can be recovered by the application itself.
 A first class of UDP-based applications are applications where the client sends a small request and expects quickly a small answer.
 The DNS_ is an example of such applications that is often used in the wide area.
 However, in local area networks, many distributed systems rely on Remote Procedure Call (RPC_) that is often used on top of UDP.
-In Unix enviroments, the Network File System (NFS_) is built on top of RPC and runs frequently on top of UDP.
-A second class of UDP-based applications are the interactive computer games that need to exchange frequently small informations such as the player's location or recent actions.
+In Unix environments, the Network File System (NFS_) is built on top of RPC and runs frequently on top of UDP.
+A second class of UDP-based applications are the interactive computer games that need to exchange frequently small messages such as the player's location or recent actions.
 Many of these games use UDP to minimise the delay and can recover from losses.
 A third class of applications are the multimedia applications such as interactive Voice over IP or interactive Video over IP.
 These interactive applications expect a delay shorter than about 200 milliseconds between the sender and the receiver and can recover from losses inside the application.

 .. index:: TCP
 .. _TCP: